EverTokki/CPSC221_Notes/Memory in C++.md

 	* Makes sure we have enough memory to instantiate variables
 	* Let's create this memory in the heap and I'm going to keep it there unless the programmer explicitly uses the keyword `delete` which frees up the allocated space.

+	* Memory leaks: We have no way to free up that space, which is memory that's sitting there indefinitely, unable to be freed

 The only way to free heap memory is the `delete` keyword

+#### Stack vs. Heap
+Stack eventually goes back down;

+Thing is, when we're working with the heap, we can deallocate chunks of memory that we are not using.

+Now we have fragmentation- gaps made by freeing memory in some spaces.

+  Requires more complicated and thus more costly allocation and deallocation to avoid fragmentation.

+Stack is simple, cheap allocation, Why use stack over heap?
+  * Lasts longer- depends on the scope we want to use in our program
+  * For many programs, we need both.
+If we only need a variable for a function, then declare it locally (stack).